Widget communication#

 If the desired widget is absent, it will be created and added to the viewer.

-property provides access to a read-only mapping of all docked widgets in the viewer.
+The dock_widgets property provides access to a read-only mapping of all docked widgets in the viewer.
+You can list available widget names with viewer.window.dock_widgets.keys().

-This method returns the widget itself, not the QtViewerDockWidget
+This public API returns the (inner) widget, not the QtViewerDockWidget wrapper.

 Widget name#